-A ghost bar is a white line that appears on a printout as a result of the print head striking the paper outside the perforated margins.
+The ghost bar is the white line appearing in a printout caused by the print head touching the paper outside the perforation zone.

-When printing on a dot matrix printer, the print head moves back and forth across the page.
-At the end of each line, the head moves slightly to the left so that it can print the next line without smudging the just-printed line.
-This slight movement is called head-tilt, and it is the cause of ghost bars.
+With a dot matrix printer, the print head moves back and forth across the page.
+At the end of each line, the print head shifts slightly to the left to print the following line without messing up the just-printed line.
+This slight movement is what creates the white line.

-The head-tilt causes the print head to strike the paper outside the perforated margins.
-This leaves a white line on the printout.
-The head-tilt also causes the print head to move slightly to the left on each line.
-This results in the text on each line being slightly offset from the text on the line above it.
+Head-tilt makes the print head collide with paper outside the perforations, which leaves a line on the printout.
+The tilt of the head moves the printhead about 1/10 into the left per line.
+It offsets the text on each line relative to the text on the line above it.

-A ghost bar is simply a bar that is the same color as the background of the page.
-This bar is placed on the page in the same spot as the object that you want to line up.
-Then, when you print the page, the bar will not be visible.
+A ghost bar is merely a bar that matches the page’s background color.
+This bar sits on the page where you would like to line up your element.
+Then, when printing, the bar will not be visible.